Enigmatic-Smile/docs/oaas/offers.md

 - **`daysOfWeek`**: Array of numbers, with possible values from `0` to `6`, to indicate the days of the week. `0` = Sunday, `1` = Monday, etc.
 - **`endDate`**: The date to automatically end the Offer.
 Same as `startDate`, the time will be a local time relative to the Location where the Offer was active.
 A default 12 months lifeline is added to the `endDate` if no `endDate` is provided.
 This can be extended at any time to further 12 months.
 - **`funded: id`**: Unique identifier for the account that funds the Offer.
 For self-funded Offers, this is not required.
 In the test environment, all Offers are self-funded, so this will always be the same as your `accountId`.
-- **`funded: type`**: Type of Offer funding.
-Possible values are `"merchant"`, `"card-linking"` and `"affiliate"`.
-In the test environment, you can only create card-linked Offers, so the funding type will always be `"card-linking"`.
-- **`maxTransactionAmount`**: Deprecated in favor of `type: maxRewardAmount`.
-For example, a 10% reward with a max transaction amount of £100 can't generate a reward larger than £10, even if the transaction amount is higher than £100.
-The new value for `maxRewardAmount` will be `10` since we want to limit the reward to £10.
 - **`minTransactionAmount`**: Minimum transaction amount to qualify for the offer.
 For example, if your offer is to save 25% on purchases over £50, then the Offer should have a `minTransactionAmount` of `£50`.
 - **`metadata`**: Object with your own metadata, will be returned on the Offer object.
 - **`returnPeriod`**: Number of days between when a Transaction was created and when a Transaction qualifies for the Offer.
 The qualified Transaction will have the `offer.qualificationDate` set to the creation date plus the number of days in the return period.